alialavia/React-Music-Player/README.md

 All components, except Player, are stateless functional presentational components.

 ### [Player](src/components/Player.js)
 Player is a stateful container for [MediaContoller](src/components/MediaController.js) and ReactPlayer.
 It handles user events dispatched from the MediaController, and media events dispatched from the ReactPlayer.
 It also manages seek requests by the user via its [canonical ref approach](https://www.npmjs.com/package/react-player#instance-methods).
+It's props are passed to MediaController and Seeker.

 #### Props:
 * tracks: A list of well-shaped [tracks](src/playlist.js)